rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 BOOM!
 We got it up and running. :dart:

-If you follow the domain name name you will be greeted with a TLS encrypted route to the Traefik dashboard.
+If you follow the domain name you will be greeted with a TLS encrypted route to the Traefik dashboard.
 After entering the basic auth username and password, the dashboard will be displayed.
 Awesome!

 ![Traefik Dashboard](/images/blog/7/traefik-dashboard-1.png)

-As you can see when you go to HTTP you can see our dashboard route is safely secured with TLS and Traefik recognises it as a Kubernetes route.
+As you can see when you go to HTTP you can see our dashboard route is safely secured with TLS and Traefik recognizes it as a Kubernetes route.

 ![Traefik HTTP Routers](/images/blog/7/traefik-dashboard-2.png)

 ## An example application

 With the dashboard up and running, let's deploy an example `whoami` application with TLS encryption.
-The first thing you have to do again, is add a DNS entry for the `whoami` service.
+The first thing you have to do again, is to add a DNS entry for the `whoami` service.
 Then add the appropriate folder and files:

 ```
 $ mkdir post-deployment/03-whoami